Solar power in India: Electricity generation

-Including both ground and roof mounted plants, the country's installed solar power capacity was 39,083 MW as of 28 February 2021.

-Solar electricity generation from April 2021 to March 2022 increased to 73.48 terawatt-hour (TWh) from 60.4 TWh in the same period a year ago.
+Including both ground and roof-mounted plants, the country's installed solar power capacity was 107.94 GWAC as of 30 April 2025.
+Solar electricity generation from April 2024 to March 2025 increased to 144.150 terawatt-hour (TWh) from 115.97 TWh in the same period a year ago.
+Saving almost 57 million tons of coal.
+All time maximum solar power generation was 65,804 MW as of 18 April 2025.
+Curtailment of solar power generation is happening when the power evacuation is not adequate.

 Installations by application

 The installed capacity is generally given in DC capacity at standard operating conditions.
-The actual AC power peak output at high voltage from a solar plant is between 65 to 75% of the rated DC capacity, after accounting for temperature coefficient, derating of solar cells capacity with time, losses in the total system, elevation of the plant, location of the plant, actual solar irradiance, etc. The AC peak power is also generally limited by the selected inverter's capacity for economic reasons.
+The actual AC power peak output at high voltage from a solar plant is between 65 and 75% of the rated DC capacity, after accounting for temperature coefficient, derating of solar cells capacity with time, losses in the total system, elevation of the plant, location of the plant, actual solar irradiance, etc. The AC peak power is also generally limited by the selected inverter's capacity for economic reasons.

 As of September 2022, the rooftop solar power generation capacity is 8.3 GW.
 Rooftop solar can be divided into residential solar, commercial and industrial solar roofs as well as a range of installations including agricultural buildings, community and cultural centers.
 70 per cent of rooftop solar in 2018 was in the industrial and commercial sectors, with just 20 per cent as residential rooftop solar.
 Rooftop solar as a proportion of total solar installations is much less than is typical in other leading solar countries but was forecast to grow to 40 GW by 2022 under national targets.
 A rough calculation would imply that India had around just 430 MW of residential rooftop solar, whilst the UK with around half the overall solar capacity of India had over 2,500 MW of residential solar in 2018.
 The smallest segment was off-grid solar at 1467 MW which could help play a role in reaching villages and dwellings without access to the national grid.

-The open-access solar installation capacity reached 7.0 GW capacity as of September 2022.
+The open-access solar installation capacity reached 16.3 GW capacity as of June 2024.

 Concentrated solar power

 The installed capacity of commercial concentrated solar power plants (non-storage type) in India is 227.5 MW with 50 MW in Andhra Pradesh and 177.5 MW in Rajasthan.
 The existing solar thermal power plants (non-storage type) in India, which are generating costly intermittent power on a daily basis, can be converted into storage type solar thermal plants to generate 3 to 4 times more base load power at cheaper cost and not depend on government subsidies.
-In March 2020, SECI called for 5000 MW tenders which can be combination of solar PV with battery storage, solar thermal with thermal energy storage (including biomass firing as supplementary fuel) and coal based power (minimum 51% from renewable sources) to supply round the clock power at minimum 80% yearly availability.
+Concentrated solar power plants with thermal storage are also emerging as cheaper (US 5¢/kWh) and cleaner Load following power plants than fossil fuel power plants.
+In March 2024, SECI announced that a RfQ for 500 MW would be issued in the year 2024.